 The Borgandys provide a few services that might be useful to adventurers.
 First of these is simply to hold money safe for travelers unwilling to carry huge sums with them on the dangerous roads of the Borderland Provinces.
 The Borgandys do not pay interest on deposits: ensuring the safety of large sums of money is considered value enough in these uncertain times.
 Second, the Borgandys issue "letters of credit" that can be redeemed with other moneylenders in distant cities on the strength of the Borgandy family's assets.
 Such letters of credit are extremely specific, with a description of the holder given in the letter itself, making them useless to thieves (other than shapechangers, perhaps).
 Moreover, the paper used for the letters bears a very specific magical watermark, difficult to forge even for a high-level spellcaster.
-The downside of these letters is that they cost 10% of the face value (a 1000gp letter of credit requires a payment of 1100gp), which is how the Borgandys make their profits and pay their distant affiliates for cashing the letters in.
+The downside of these letters is that they cost 10% of the face value, which is how the Borgandys make their profits and pay their distant affiliates for cashing the letters in.
+A 1,000 gp payment for a House of Borgandy letter of credit receives a letter for 900 gp rather than the full 1,000 gp.

-The Counting House is, for obvious reasons, well fortified.
+The Counting House is, for obvious reasons, well-fortified.
 A robbery would by no means bankrupt the family since they have extensive realestate holdings, loans to nobles, and shares of caravan cargos, but there is still a formidable quantity of treasure stored away here.